LottesofCode/Portfolio/_pages/PhD.md

 ## Experimental

-If you would like to read further into the ion reactions, you can find my published journal article **[here]([https://pubs.rsc.org/en/content/articlelanding/2011/cp/c0cp02637a])** [^1].
+If you would like to read further into the ion reactions, you can find my published journal article **[here]([https://pubs.rsc.org/en/content/articlelanding/2011/cp/c0cp02637a])**

-[^1]:A kinetic study of Mg+ and Mg-containing ions reacting with O3, O2, N2, CO2, N2O and H2O: implications for magnesium ion chemistry in the upper atmosphere.